• Skip to primary navigation

 2. Visit the vet.
 Rest your dog.

 Second, a dog that is noticeably and persistently limping needs to be seen by a veterinarian.
-Keep in mind that the longer your dog hobbles around, not only is he or she living in pain, but the likelihood of suffering a compensatory injury increases.
+It is important to get to the bottom of why a dog is limping.
+Keep in mind that the longer your dog hobbles around, not only is he or she living in pain but the likelihood of suffering a compensatory injury increases.

 Years ago, there was a subplot in veterinary medicine to consciously leave limping dogs in pain so they “wouldn’t overdo it”.
 The theory stated that hurting dogs would be more inclined to rest and stay “off their feet”!
 Thankfully, we’ve evolved and learned that: